 The National Election Office Logo

-In the election of Members of the European Parliament, nominating organizations that field a list can appoint a maximum of two observers per diplomatic mission to monitor the work of the diplomatic mission election office and the conduct of voting at the diplomatic mission.
-Nominating organizations fielding a joint list are jointly entitled to appoint a maximum of two observers.
+In the election of Members of the European Parliament, nominating organizations that put forward a list can appoint a maximum of two observers per foreign representation to monitor the work of the foreign representation election office and the conduct of voting at the foreign representation.
+Nominating organizations having a joint list are jointly entitled to appoint a maximum of two observers.

-For the elections of local government representatives and mayors, and national minority self-government representatives, which are held in a joint procedure and on the same day as the EP elections, no diplomatic mission observers can be appointed based on a candidacy or list in these elections, as there is still no voting at diplomatic missions for these elections.
+For the elections of local government representatives and mayors, and national minority self-government representatives, which are held in a joint procedure and on the same day as the EP elections, no foreign representation observers can be appointed based on a candidacy or list in these elections, as there is no voting at foreign representations for these elections.

-Only a voter registered in the central voter registry can be a diplomatic mission observer.
+Only a voter registered in the central electoral register can be a foreign representation observer.

 The notification must contain the following information: